SuadeLabs/fire/documentation/purpose.md

 As opposed to short-term definition within **operational**, **custody** here refers to the long-term custody of financial assets such as those held for safekeeping by a custodian bank.

 ### prime_brokerage
 Describes an account held for prime brokerage reasons but not including those contained above for operational reasons.
+These accounts are used for prime brokerage service transactions which are in essence investment activities including securities lending, leveraged trade executions and cash management, among other things.

 ### other
 The **other** enum value can be used when none of the other enum values apply or the value is *unknown*.